I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-DESCRIPTIONPulmonary nodules are identified on plan chest x-rays or chest computed tomography (CT) scans.
+Pulmonary nodules are identified on plain chest radiographs or chest computed tomography (CT) scans.
 (Note: Screening for lung cancer and whole-body CT scans for screening are considered investigational.)
-Although most of these nodules are benign, some are cancerous and early diagnosis of lung cancer is desirable because of the poor prognosis when cancer is diagnosed later in the disease course.
-The method used to diagnosis lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.
-There is generally greater diagnostic success with centrally located and larger lesions.
+Although most nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when it is diagnosed later.
+The method used to diagnose lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.

-Recent advances in technology have led to enhancements that may increase the yield of established diagnostic methods.
+Recent advances in technology may increase the yield of established diagnostic methods.
 CT scanning equipment can be used to guide bronchoscopy and bronchoscopic transbronchial needle biopsy, but have the disadvantage of exposing the patient and staff to radiation.
 Endobronchial ultrasound (EBUS) by radial probes, previously used in the perioperative staging of lung cancer, can also be used to locate and guide sampling of peripheral lesions.
-EBUS is reported to increase the diagnostic yield of flexible bronchoscopy to at least 82 percent, regardless of the size and location of the lesion.
+EBUS is reported to increase the diagnostic yield of flexible bronchoscopy to at least 82%, regardless of lesion size or location.

-POLICYElectromagnetic navigation bronchoscopy is considered investigational for use with flexible bronchoscopy for the diagnosis of pulmonary lesions and mediastinal lymp nodes.
+POLICYElectromagnetic navigation bronchoscopy is considered investigational for use with flexible bronchoscopy for the diagnosis of pulmonary lesions and mediastinal lymph nodes.

 Electromagnetic navigation bronchoscopy is considered investigational for the placement of fiducial markers.